Let's Go Camping!

 Distribute to each troop a copy of the Rocky Mountain Wilderness Park “Rules and Regulations for Campers and Hikers.”
 (Handout One) along with one large piece of paper, and a marker.

 Ask the learners if they would consider someone who follows these Rules and Regulations to be acting responsibly?
-Discuss what might happen if these rules and regulation were not followed.
+Discuss what might happen if these rules and regulations were not followed.

 Ask, If someone were to say that responsible campers and hikers need to act in the best interest of the common good, what would that mean? (to work together for the greater benefit of all and the preservation of the park)